chaldrich24/old-portoflio/README.md

 # Chad Aldrich Portfolio
-Created here is my own personal portfolio page which contains information about me along with a list of all my currentr and completed projects done throughout my career.
+Created here is my own personal portfolio page which contains information about me along with a list of all my current and completed projects done throughout my career.

-Below are the screenshots for my webpage as well as a link to the home page. https://chaldrich24.github.io/
+Below are the screenshots for my webpage as well as a link to the home page.

+https://chaldrich24.github.io/

 ![top section of my portfolio homepage](./Assets/Images/portfolio1.png)